logannc/peewee/README.rst

 Herman
 ======
-The ORM peewee is currently going through a major 3.0 rewrite and isn't accepting many (any?) new features for the 2.x line.

-Because of this, I made Herman as a light fork of peewee (2.8.1) implementing some syntactic sugar and minor tweaks I've liked from other ORMs.
+According to Charles, the Peewee ORM is currently going through a major 3.0 rewrite and isn't accepting many (any?) new features for the 2.x line.
+Because of this, I made Herman as a light fork of Peewee (2.8.1) implementing some syntactic sugar and minor tweaks I've liked from other ORMs.

 This is mostly for my company's internal use, but anyone else is free to use it.
 I'm maintaining API compatibility as a drop in replacement for peewee 2.x.